kwyse/cookbook/src/mains/lentil_bolognese_spaghetti.md

 1. Cook for 5 minutes and stir occasionally
 1. Add mushrooms to large frying pan
 1. Cook for 2 minutes
-1. Add tomato pureé, miso, yeast flakes and date sugar
+1. Add tomato pureé, miso, yeast flakes and date syrup
 1. Add basil, oregano and chilli flakes
 1. Add 250 millilitres of cool water
 1. Add tomato pulps and lentils